MicrosoftDocs/appcenter-docs/docs/general/pricing.md

 ## Push paid tier

-- Send push notifications to more than 5 audience groups
+- Create more than 5 audiences in App Center

 ## Configuring your billing plan